FastComments/fastcomments-blog/src/content/(01-05-2021) Introducing Commenter Links.md

     <img src="images/fc-commenter-links-enabling.png" alt="Enabling Commenter Links" title="Blog Links" />
 </div>

+## Overriding The Input Field Text

+By default, the commenter link field placeholder is "Your Blog URL.".
+This can be overridden via the same customization rule you used to enable the feature, by clicking "Show Custom Text".

 ## Improving Spam Classification

 This feature has the side effect of reducing content flagged by spam that may not be spam.
 Comments with little text and a link have a higher chance to be classified